Gayanukaa/SPICE-Evaluator/README.md

 ## 🤝 Contributing

-1. Fork the repo
-2. Create a feature branch (`git checkout -b feature-xxx`)
-3. Commit your changes (`git commit -m "Add new feature"`)
-4. Push to your fork (`git push origin feature-xxx`)
-5. Open a Pull Request
+Open to contributions.
+Feel free to fork the repo, create a feature branch, commit your changes, push to your fork, and open a Pull Request.

 ## 📄 License